-When I was growing up in the 50’s and 60’s we hid our mental illnesses.
+Where I grew up in the 50’s and 60’s, we hid our mental illnesses.
 It was something to be ashamed of.
-We haven’t changed much.
-Now we just have a greater population of the mentally unstable.
-So it makes the headlines more often.
+Now we have a greater population of the mentally questionable.

 Social stigma